jorzel/jorzel.github.io/_posts/2022-01-05-graphql-authentication-and-authorization.md

     data = serializer.loads(token)
     return session.query(User).get(data["user_id"])
 ```
 `up` field is open access, so we do not have to pass any credentials to query it.
-On the other hand, `me` field is decorated with `sign_in_required`, so we must pass proper `token` to resolve it.
+On the other hand, the `me` field is decorated with `sign_in_required`, so we must pass the proper `token` to resolve it.
 ![me.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640695457978/ajqtaNpmh.png)
 ![me_bearer.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640695462959/YP6VVPAv0.png)
-If we hit a field decorated with `sign_in_required` without `token` passed in "Authorization" header, we get an `UnauthenticatedUser` exception.
+If we hit a field decorated with `sign_in_required` without `token` passed in the "Authorization" header, we get an `UnauthenticatedUser` exception.
 ![endpoint_restricted.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640695493103/T7w8iNsQ1.png)

 ## Authorization
-We have seen how to authenticate query to restrict access only to signed in users.
-But, what about a case when we have a `User` that is logged in, but an action that he/she performs is not permitted for him/her.
+We have seen how to authenticate queries to restrict access only to signed-in users.
+But, what about a case when we have a `User` that is logged in, but an action that he/she performs is not permitted for him/her?
 In our example we have two actions:
 - booking a restaurant table, that should be allowed if `User` is authenticated,
-- cancelling a table booking, that is allowed only for `User` that made this booking before.
+- canceling a table booking, which is allowed only for `User` that made this booking before.

 We implement two mutatons: `BookRestaurantTable` that has `mutate` method decorated with `sign_in_required` and `CancelTableBooking` with new decorator `authorize_required`used.
-This decorator checks `User` is authenticated and also whether `table_booking_gid` (representing global id of an instance) is corresponding to `TableBooking` instance that was created by the authenticated `User`.
+This decorator checks whether `User` is authenticated and also whether `table_booking_gid` (representing the global id of an instance) is corresponding to the `TableBooking` instance that was created by the authenticated `User`.

 ```python
 class BookRestaurantTable(graphene.Mutation):